IanniMuliterno/BigFoot/README.md

 Using BigFoot Sighting Data to practice Spatial Statistics

-_Data set is public, you can find it at <https://www.bfro.net/>, or well, just get the not updated version above_
+_Data set is public, you can find it at <https://www.bfro.net/>, or if ya feeling lazy, just get the version above, remember it's not up to date, tough_

 ## Dependencies - Software